 5 Then the angel took the censer, filled it with fire from the altar, and hurled it on the earth; and there came peals of thunder, rumblings, flashes of lightning and an earthquake.

-6 Then the seven angels who had the seven trumpets prepared to sound them.
+the seven angels who had the seven trumpets prepared to sound them.

 In Revelation 11, the 2 witnesses will prophesy